 The Court's judgement meant that a transitional period must precede the introduction of a new system, he argues.

 The Ombudsman also reviewed the Commission's position that no further action needed to be taken as this could only be justified if an operational packaging-waste management system was available in Germany at the time when the Commission adopted the position.

 "However, it was clear that, when adopting that position, the Commission had not yet ascertained whether this was indeed the case," Diamandouros said in a press statement.

 The Ombudsman called the Commission's approach "inconsistent" and even "contradictory".

 In a critical remark, the Ombudsman concluded that the Commission had failed to provide valid arguments to show that no further steps were necessary.

-As a second infringement procedure concerning the German Regulation is still ongoing, the Ombudsman advised the Commission to take his
+As a second infringement procedure concerning the German Regulation is still ongoing, the Ombudsman advised the Commission to take his observations into account.